Rescla/ginlong-mqtt/README.md

 5. These items should now be accessible in your rules.
 If you have influxdb and grafana set up, you should also be able to start producing graphs

+# Docker

+Rename `config.ini-default` to `config.ini` and change the required parameters.
+Then build the image and set up port forwarding for the specified port.